OpenPanel

 Clone

-Clone the repository to your VPS
+Clone the repository to your VPS and checkout the self-hosting tag

-git clone https://github.com/Openpanel-dev/openpanel.git
+git clone -b self-hosting https://github.com/Openpanel-dev/openpanel.git

 Run the setup script